khadijabdulahi/SpillTheTea/READme.md

 ### :movie_camera: [Demo Video](https://www.youtube.com/watch?v=hEfEhbBUevo&ab_channel=KhadijaAbdulahi)

 ## <a name="about-me"></a>About Me 🧕🏾
-Learn more about Khadija Abdulahi on [LinkedIn](https://www.linkedin.com/in/khadijaabdulahi/).
+Khadija Abdulahi is a Software Engineer in the Twin Cities area in Minnesota.
+Learn more on [LinkedIn](https://www.linkedin.com/in/khadijaabdulahi/).

 ## <a name="tech-stack"></a>Tech Stack :desktop_computer: